VinceDeFran/odinCalculator/README.md

 The EQUATION sub-display SHALL use the RESULT as the first set of digits if a second operator is pressed after NumberTwo instead of the "equals" button.

-The EQUATION sub-display SHALL be of a smaller font in order to accept up to twenty digits each for the two numbers, and also the operator and the equals symbols.
+DONE        The EQUATION sub-display SHALL be of a smaller font in order to accept up to twenty digits each for the two numbers, and also the operator and the equals symbols.

 The DISPLAY SHALL indicate "ERROR" if more than twenty digits are entered for either number in the OPERATE function.